romulorochabr/morpheus-slack-bot/README.md

 // Done list of items - todo remove 1,2,3,4 or 1 2 3 4      - DONE
 // Strike list of items - todo remove 1,2,3,4 or 1 2 3 4    - DONE
 // Unstrike list of items - todo remove 1,2,3,4 or 1 2 3 4  - DONE
-// todo prioritize 1,2,3,4,5
+// todo prioritize 1,2,3,4,5                                - DONE

 IMPROVEMENTS
 // Module for OS code
-// Use constants for the commands
+// Use constants for the commands                           - DONE

 // RELEASE 0.3